-Step-by-step guide to Benchmark your Graphics Card
+Five Steps to Benchmark Your Graphics Card

 Here is the guide you can follow to benchmark your video card.
 Just follow it properly, and you’ll see how powerful your GPU is.

-Step 1: Install a benchmarking application.
+Step 1: Install a benchmarking application

 Benchmarking applications are highly regulated, resulting in repeated and correct outcomes.
 You need to download an application to start the benchmarking process.
 We suggest installing one gaming and one benchmarking application.